 When you're in-store, you can always pull up your smartphone to do a cost comparison when you buy, but slow cellular data can make the task frustrating.
 During Cyber Monday, comparing prices is as easy as alt-tabbing — plus you can use browser add-ons like Honey and CamelCamelCamel to see if you're getting the lowest price straight from your web browser.

 If you go store to store on Thanksgiving or Black Friday, it takes a lot of time.
 You may have to drive to multiple locations in the cold, get stuck in crowds, and hunt for parking spots.

 But going from store to store on Cyber Monday is as quick and easy as opening a new browser tab — which makes it simple to buy from whatever retailer you want.

-Though some deals will last throughout the massive Thanksgiving/Black Friday/Cyber Monday extravaganza, sales will be different every day.
+Though some deals last throughout the massive Thanksgiving/Black Friday/Cyber Monday extravaganza, sales are different every day.
 Cyber Monday is typically the best time to buy speakers, toys, and beauty products, while Black Friday is better for TVs, tech, and travel.

-Plan to shop in the right product categories to get the best deals on each day.
+If you shop in the right product categories, you can get the best deals on each day.